E. B. C. Jones: Inigo Sandys (1924)

 Charles needed me, and I didn't know how to manage and respond; and so he was angry and wretched.
 It was stupid of me, and unkind...
 "It takes time to acquire the technique of kindness," Henrietta said.
 How well she puts things.

 His feelings are returned.
 But Henrietta is consumptive.
-Inigo goes to live with her, Claire, Lucien in the country.
+Inigo goes to live with her, Claire, and Lucien in the country.
 He meets Jocelyn again and finds he is indifferent to the woman he had once loved "in compulsion and blindness, in rapture and pain".

 Inigo and Henrietta are quietly happy in their last months together, close to nature, days made poignant by their knowledge of her impending end.
 She dies of a haemorrhage one winter afternoon with Inigo beside her.
 Moments later Inigo shoots himself with Bill Osler's service revolver.